Requisition ID: P01475511

-Today, RCG is addressing our nation's challenges in big data, hardware cybersecurity, trusted systems, cognitive radio and more.
-This position will lead the research and technical direction of RCG's FPGA CAD tools.
-Architect and lead the development of complex CAD tools which support highly specialized domains.
-Perform research on ground breaking CAD solutions, including integration with higher level hardware/software co-design and HLS solutions.
-Realize effectiveness of solutions on physical FPGAs and custom ASIC fabrication.
+Today, RCG is addressing our nation's challenges in hardware cybersecurity, trusted systems, space-based systems, and more.
+This position will lead the research and technical direction of our hardware security research.
+Lead the investigation of secure and trusted computing architectures against real world scenarios.
+Architect and design device level security solutions.
+Develop and lead experiments utilizing specialized tools and techniques to quantify security performance on proto-type systems.
+Realize effectiveness of solutions on physical FPGAs and custom ASIC devices.
 Lead research, propose major innovations, collaborate with peers within the group and across ISI, publish results in top tier conferences, and contribute to or lead proposals.

-- PhD or equivalent experience in Electrical Engineering, Computer Engineering, or Computer Science with experience in Verilog/VHDL/C programming for FPGAs.
+- PhD or equivalent experience in Electrical Engineering or Computer Engineering with experience in FPGA/ASIC security.

-- Expert level use of Xilinx or Altera implementation tools.
+- Familiar with Xilinx or Altera implementation tools.

 - Experience leading or contributing to proposals a significant plus.